eMapR/half-baked/README.md

 *Date added:* 2017/07/26

 *Description:* This script will subset a raster by a vector extent using OGR and gdal_translate.
+It will also burn in a nodata value for pixels outside the bounds of the provided vector.
 All parameter arguments are hardcoded.
 Right now it only accepts geojson features - driver is hardcoded. **NEED TO FILL OUT MORE**